Return to Campus Workplace Guidelines

 Phased Return to the Workplace

-Seton Hall will phase-in the return of employees to campuses in compliance with the guidance of the Centers for Disease Control (CDC), Occupational Safety and Health Administration (OSHA) and the State of New Jersey.
+Seton Hall has completed the phase-in return of employees to campuses in compliance with the guidance of the Centers for Disease Control (CDC), Occupational Safety and Health Administration (OSHA) and the State of New Jersey.

-Employees will be notified of a phased return to work and Vice Presidents will determine the needs of their divisions utilizing the tools outlined below in the Staffing Options section.
+Employees have been notified of a phased return to work and Vice Presidents have determined the needs of their divisions utilizing the tools outlined below in the Staffing Options section.

 Reasonable Accommodations and Work Adjustments